rozbb/draft-waict-transparency/waict-apis.md

 So as to not trigger spurious connection connection failures due to timeout, this endpoint SHOULD respond within one minute of receiving a request.

 (TODO: this doesn't give the site an easy way to interface with the transparency service going forward.
 If the site wants to call `/append`, what authentication mechanism does it use?
 How do we ensure it is the same person that registered the site?
 One thought is to make this process challenge-response like ACME.
 That is, have `$tdomain/begin-enroll` responds with two values, `chal` and `api-key`.
 The site puts `chal` in its `/.well-known`, and it saves the `api-key`.
 Then when `$tdomain/end-enroll?domain=<domain>` is called, it will validate `chal` and thus enable `api-key`.
 Another idea is to keep the 1-shot enrollment and just have the `/.well-known` file contain a pubkey.
 But pulling in a whole new sig standard for this seems like overkill)

-Note: In all endpoints, it is intentional that `time_created` never changes for as long as that entry exists.
-The only time it changes is on deletion of that leaf.

 ### Append to resource chain